zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 ...
 ```

-And finally, you can now call the `fetchMore` function and pass the `FetchMoreOptions` you defined above.
+And then, call the `fetchMore()` function and pass the `FetchMoreOptions` variable you defined above.

 ```dart
 RaisedButton(